Rowno/roland.codes/app/content/projects/roland.codes.md

 Under the hood, it runs on clean, concise, hand-written HTML, CSS and JS.
 I built it with a custom static site generator setup using Metalsmith and Gulp.

 The signature [shifting color effect][theme] is created with series of classes tied to a single global class which rotates.
-The [moving background shapes][background] are simply two large rectangles, rotating in opposite directions at an offset from one another.
+The [moving background shapes][background] are simply two large squares, rotating in opposite directions at an offset from one another.

 The demanding visual effects meant CPU usage had to be seriously optimized.
 I did this using a single global class to set the color which minimises DOM manipulation and using CSS transforms for any movements to allow the GPU to handle them smoothly.